 Once the exam is performed, the doctor gently withdraws the anoscope.
 Your doctor may decide to perform other procedures in conjunction with the anoscopy.

 These can include:

-An anoscopy is usually a painless procedure, but you may feel pressure or an urge to have a bowel movement while it’s being performed.
+An anoscopy is usually a painless procedure, but you may feel pressure or an urge to have a bowel movement.
 If you have hemorrhoids, there may be a small amount of bleeding.